haoliangyu/ngx-leaflet-starter/README.md

 ### How about new feature?

 Since this project has been reached its initial goal to provide a small and clean code base for Angular 2 and Leaflet integration, currently there is no plan for new feature development.
-However, I am open to suggestions and PRs.
-If you think it's beneficial for **general developers** to add something new, please feel free to submit an issue for dicussion.
+But I am open to suggestions and PRs.
+If you think it's beneficial to add something new (not in very specific purposes), please feel free to submit an issue for dicussion.

+### Oops, this plugin is not typed!?

+Most Leaflet plugins are not typed, but it doesn't mean they are not usable.
+To use them in a TypeScript project, one way is to provide a minimal type declaration file.

+In the starter, a [minimal type declaration file]() is created for the [Leaflet.VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid).
+This plugin is used to add the global airport sites (from [openflights.org](http://openflights.org/)) as a vector tile layer.

 How to develop
 --------------